Blog

 RB-Y1 Price: What Does It Actually Cost?

 Rainbow Robotics follows the "contact sales" model typical of industrial robotics, with no publicly listed pricing for the RB-Y1.
-Based on comparable dual-arm mobile manipulators and the robot's sophisticated 24-DOF configuration, industry analysts estimate pricing between $150,000-$300,000 depending on sensor packages and regional distribution.
+The company has not disclosed official pricing, and estimates vary widely based on comparable platforms.

-Here's how the estimated RB-Y1 pricing compares to the humanoid robot market:
+Here's how the RB-Y1 compares to the humanoid robot market:

-The RB-Y1's pricing reflects its positioning as a research and industrial manipulation platform rather than a consumer product.
-For universities and R&D labs requiring precise dual-arm coordination, the investment aligns with academic robotics budgets and grants ranging from $100K-$500K for major equipment purchases.
+The RB-Y1's positioning reflects its role as a research and industrial manipulation platform rather than a consumer product.
+For universities and R&D labs requiring precise dual-arm coordination, pricing typically aligns with academic robotics budgets and grants.

 Performance and Mobility: Wheeled Precision Over Bipedal Agility